sipb/moira-rest-api/README.md

 For an example on how to use webathena to get the ticket, see https://github.com/gabrc52/svelte-moira/blob/main/src/lib/webathena.ts

+## Changing the app name

+If you use this API, your app will be identified as `python3`.
+If you want to change this, set the `modby` header to your desired value (Moira has a limit of 8 characters, though).

+The app name you choose will show up on WebMoira or any command line utilities under "last modified".

 ## Errors

 If any of the functions returns an error, the output will be the following: